ByeongKyuPark/ConcurrentLockFreeSortedVector/README.md

 Efficient memory management and thread safety are achieved through a combination of thread-local caching for insert operations and atomic operations for managing shared data integrity, ensuring optimal performance even under high concurrency.

+#### Atomic Operations and Compare-And-Swap (CAS)

+The project extensively uses atomic operations and the CAS technique for managing the vector's state without traditional locking mechanisms.
+This atomic-based approach is crucial for the lock-free insertion process, addressing the ABA problem and ensuring data consistency among concurrent threads.

 ### The Role of the Ratio Class

 The `Ratio` class, equipped with built-in delays for comparison operations, plays a crucial role in evaluating the sorting algorithm's time complexity and performance.
 This class mimics the computational load of real-world scenarios, offering a controlled benchmark that accurately reflects the vector's capabilities in handling complex operations efficiently.